 When you’re managing a remote team, whether just temporarily or for the foreseeable future, technology can either be a time-saver or a burden.
 Even if your team already uses digital tools, you’ll likely still need to seek out new software that can streamline the remote work process.

-With so many things to oversee — from tracking their progress to making sure that they’re happy at work — doing everything manually is simply ineffective.Remote worker software provides accountability and work insights for a more efficient team.
-Here are 11 to choose from.
+With so many things to oversee — from tracking your team’s progress to making sure that everyone is happy at work — doing everything manually is simply ineffective.Remote worker software provides accountability and work insights for a more efficient team.
+Here are 12 to choose from.
 Click To Tweet

-Having a proper set of remote working software affords several benefits for your team, from saving precious time to constantly performing at a high level.
+Having a proper set of remote work software affords several benefits for your team, from saving precious time to constantly performing at a high level.

-It ensures you that every hour worked is recorded and accounted for.
-Hubstaff eliminates the need to manually compute for the total time worked by your team, a time-consuming and highly unproductive task.
+Hubstaff eliminates the need to manually compute for the total time worked by your team, which is a time-consuming and highly unproductive task.

 - How active your team is at work with keyboard and mouse activity rates

-- Where work hours are spent with app and URL monitoring
+- Where work hours are spent per project and task

-- Your team’s progress over time with random screenshot capturing once, twice, or three times per ten minutes (or turned off)
+- Your team’s progress over time with random screenshot capturing once, twice, or three times per ten minutes (or turned off altogether)